alexeibex/alexeibex.github.io/Contracts.md

 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> “crankshaft repair shop liable for lost profits after defective repairs”</li>
-    <li><b>Facts:</b> ∆ failyre to repair a crankshaft from the πs mill in a workmanlike manner. π sent a broken crankshaft to ∆ machine shop for repairs.
+    <li><b>Facts:</b> ∆ failure to repair a crankshaft from the πs mill in a workmanlike manner. π sent a broken crankshaft to ∆ machine shop for repairs.
 In making repairs, ∆ left the shaft out of alignment requiring its return for realignment. π mill was shut down for six days with lost earning and expenses of maintenance.
 Losses and expenses are **incidental to the crankshaft repairs**</li>
     <li><b>Issue:</b> Whether ∆ is liable for πs incidental loses?</li>
     <li><b>Rule:</b> Law implies an undertaking on its part to perform the work in a reasonably skillful and workmanlike manner.</li>
     <li><b>Conclusion:</b> Damages awarded to π were not excessive, mill was impeded in its efficient operation by the ∆s failure to fulfill the obligation impliedly imposed by its contract.</li>